Wall Street down on flight from techs; move to value limits loss on Dow, S&P 500

 Healthcare stocks .SPXHC dropped 2.1%.
 Merck & Co (MRK.N) warned of a $2.1 billion hit to its 2020 revenue.
 The drugmaker’s shares dropped 3.3%.

-3M, manufacturer of highly sought-after N95 protective masks, reported better-than-expected quarterly profit, sending its shares up 2.6%.
+3M Co (MMM.N), manufacturer of highly sought-after N95 protective masks, reported better-than-expected quarterly profit, sending its shares up 2.6%.

 Harley-Davidson Inc (HOG.N) shares jumped 15.2% after the motorcycle maker took steps to boost cash reserves to contend with dropping demand due to lockdowns.